When COVID-19 hit America it had a profound effect on the minds of political ideologues, with outcomes like:

 I was shocked by Stefan and Nullus's takes and expected that if this was how the right was taking it, surely the left would do the opposite.
 Remember, this was around the start of BLM riots and I was at this time something close to an ancap feeling increasingly allied with the far left.
 I was eager to take that feeling farther, to definitively decide that the left were my true allies.

-But as soon as the left starting begging for total government control, the right wingers seemed to not only switch around on this, but to totally forget they ever thought this.
+But as soon as I started seeing the left's reaction, the right seemed to not only switch around, but to totally forget they ever thought this.

 The leftist symptoms were even more shocking and far more painful for me.
 I had heard that China was enforcing draconian lockdowns as a response to COVID and was now hearing that the US was doing the same.
 I was disgusted but eager to see the left firmly denounce this and find a huge new common ground between the anarchist left and anarchist right.
 And I could've sworn I heard Rechelon (William Gillis, notable leftist market anarchist) say something like the lockdowns hurt the poor the most because they weren't allowed to work but were still expected to pay rent.
 Something obviously true and obviously a huge reason for any sort of anti-capitalist to hate the lockdowns.